ikanyu/ikanyu.github.io/_posts/2016-03-11-travis-setup.md

 ![Travis Repo](/assets/images/travis/enable_repo.png)

-To go to the repo page in travis, click the cock which is between the trigger and my repo name.
+To go to the repo page in travis, click the cog which is between the trigger and my repo name.

 Next, I added in a `.travis.yml` to my codebase.
 I made 2 mistakes when I was doing this step.
 It kept on complaining about `missing config` whenever I clicked on `More Options > Requests` to check on any builds.